xiangliangru/xiangliangru.github.io/content/authors/admin/_index.md

  <!-- and Dr. [Yixin Zhu](https://yzhu.io/) -->

 I look forward to making the intelligent systems as smart as humans do.
-My research interests lie in causal reasoning, cognitive science, machine learning and AI4science.
+My research interests lie in causal cognition, cognitive science, machine learning and decision making.